Introducing Timothy C. Donovan, LCSW-C

 B.A, University of Maryland at Baltimore, Baltimore, MD (English) 1989.

 State of Maryland

 Licensed Certified Social Worker, Clinical #08514

-I view working with couples as having a ripple effect on all other relationships including children, extended family and so on.
-A good example of this is addiction and seeing how relationships on various levels are impacted.
-The first casualty in substance abuse/addiction are relationships.
+I view working with couples as having a ripple effect on all other relationships including children, extended family, and community.
+A good example of this is seeing how relationships are impacted by addiction.
+The first casualty in substance abuse/addiction are always the intimate relationships.

 Because a couple is the fulcrum from which other relationships bud and blossom, nurturing the couple is a way to nurture the nurturers.

-It is not the absence of problems that concerns me but how we manage them.
-Relationships are bound to have problems and conflict; I want my couples to have better conversations about them.
-Problems are a part of life; however, couples can end up fighting themselves instead of fighting the problems.
+It is not the appearance of problems that concerns me but how we manage them.
+Relationship problems are a part of life; and couples are bound to have problems and conflict.
+My goal is to help my couples to have better conversations about them.
+However, couples can end up fighting themselves instead of fighting the problems.
 I offer a space for couples to understand each other, which is especially important today in the 24/7 environment that we live in today.
-The world distracts us and prevents us from looking at each other.
+The world distracts us and prevents us from taking the time to really look at and talk to each other.